Mgooch2/ParallelDistrib_Project/README.md

     ```
     For connection between multiple machines, these should be changed to the relevant values.

-3. Launch the server router process in the background
+3. Launch the server router process

     ```sh
-    java TCPServerRouter&
+    java -cp out/ TCPServerRouter
     ```

-4. Launch the server process in the background
+4. Launch the server process

     ```sh
-    java TCPServer&
+    java -cp out/ TCPServer
     ```

 5. Launch the client process

     ```sh
-    java TCPClient
+    java -cp out/ TCPClient
     ```

+NOTE: Eventually this build process should run as a shell script, and generate a bundled .jar file.
+However, I'd really like to avoid switching to a hulking build tool like Ant/Gradle/Maven.